webhooksite/docs/docs/custom-actions.markdown

 Here's what the configuration fields mean when setting up a Queue Profile:

-* **Initial Delay:** This waits a specified amount of seconds before the Action is executed the first time.
+* **Initial Delay:** This waits a specified number of seconds before the Action is executed the first time.
 This can be used, for example, to wait for a data source to consolidate.
 Unless there's a specific reason to wait, this should be set to zero seconds.
-* **Rate Limit:** Specify the maximum amount of jobs that can be run in a given period.
+* **Rate Limit:** Specify the maximum number of jobs that can be run in a given period.
 For example, if the actions are running against an API that has a rate limit of 100 requests per minute, this can be set to *`100` jobs every `1` minute*.
 This makes sure that no more than 100 jobs will be executed per 60 seconds.
 If there are more jobs, they are retried continuously.
 * **Job Lifetime**: Measured from when the job is first run, this sets the maximum period the job is retried until it is deleted and fails.
-For example, if there's a million jobs with the aforementioned *100 per minute* rate limit, it would take days to execute them all.
+For example, if there were a million jobs with the aforementioned *100 per minute* rate limit, it would take days to execute them all.
 To prevent jobs staying in the queue indefinitely, the maximum Job Lifetime is 1 day or 7 days for Enterprise subscribers.

-Actions that fail due to job lifetime expiry are marked as such, and shown in [Error Log](#error-log).
+Actions that fail due to job lifetime expiry are marked as such and shown in [Error Log](#error-log).

 The accuracy of the rate limit can depend on various factors, including other customer activity and the execution time of the actions, causing actions to run a few seconds later than the mathematical optimum.
 However, the maximum limit is never exceeded.
 For example, if the Queue Profile is configured to *`100` jobs every `1` minute*, only 99 jobs may run in practice, but never 101.